Tremontaine/flux-ui/README.md

   - Raw mode for Ultra model
   - Interval parameter control for Pro model

+- **Dark Mode**: Toggle between light and dark themes for comfortable use in any environment

+- **API Key Management**:
+  - Securely store API key in browser's localStorage
+  - Easily clear stored API key when needed

 ## Architecture

 Flux UI consists of two main components: